ptl203/lithrop_ledger/README.md

 # Lithrop Ledger: Automated AI-Powered Newsletter

+## Project Status

+This project is complete.
+The application is fully functional and meets all the requirements outlined in the initial design.

 ## Project Overview

 The Lithrop Ledger is a Python-based application that automates the generation and distribution of a daily news-summary email.
 It leverages a Large Language Model (LLM) to generate up-to-date content on a variety of topics, formats it into a professional HTML newsletter, and dispatches it to a recipient list.
 This project demonstrates skills in API integration, text processing, email automation, and modular application design.

+## How it Works

+The application operates in a simple, linear workflow:

+1.  **Initialization:** The `main.py` script is executed.
+It loads environment variables from the `.env` file, including API keys and email credentials.
+2.  **Content Fetching:**
+    *   If `TEST_MODE` is `False`, the `NewsFetcher` module sends a detailed prompt from `prompt.md` to the Google Gemini API.
+The API returns a news summary in Markdown format.
+    *   If `TEST_MODE` is `True`, the application skips the API call and uses mock data from `templates/mock_news.md`.
+3.  **HTML Formatting:** The `HTMLFormatter` module takes the Markdown content, parses it into a structured dictionary, and injects it into the `newsletter_template.html` Jinja2 template.
+The `premailer` library is then used to inline all CSS for maximum email client compatibility.
+4.  **Email Dispatch:** The `EmailDispatcher` module establishes a secure connection to an SMTP server and sends the final HTML newsletter to the configured recipient.

 ## Features